Septic and Sewer Disclosure

 Local Health Department Requirements

-What Must Be Disclosed: System Type and Components
+What Must Be Included in Septic and Sewer Disclosure: System Type and Components

 Septic System Types and Tank Information

-Provide details about septic tank size, material, age, and location on the property.
-Tanks may be concrete, fiberglass, or plastic with varying lifespans.
-Furthermore, disclose when the tank was last pumped and inspected by professionals.
+Provide details about the septic tank including size, material, age, and location.
+Additionally, disclose when the tank was last pumped and inspected by professionals.

 Drain Field and Sewer Connection Details

-Describe drain field location, size, and construction type in your septic and sewer disclosure.
+Describe drain field location, size, and construction type.
 Buyers need to know where drain fields are located to avoid damaging them.
-Additionally, report drain field age and whether any repairs occurred during your ownership.
+Additionally, report the drain field age and any repairs made during your ownership.

-For properties connected to municipal sewers, identify the connection location and lateral line condition.
-Provide information about the lateral line material like clay or PVC piping.
-Moreover, disclose any known problems with lateral lines including tree root intrusion or deterioration.
+For sewer-connected properties, identify the lateral line location and condition.
+Include the pipe material — clay or PVC — and disclose any known problems like tree root intrusion or pipe deterioration.

 Pumping and Inspection Records